Attribute

 See Normals.
 A normal is a directional vector associated with a particular geometric entity, commonly perpendicular to it.
 The normal to a surface at a given point is a vector perpendicular to the surface at that point, and is computed as the cross product of the tangent vectors at that point.

 Surface color and alpha specified by RGBA.
 Values range from 0 to 1.
-The alpha component Cd(3) controls the transparency of a given element, where 1 is fully opaque, and 0 is fully transparent.
+The alpha component Color.a controls the transparency of a given element, where 1 is fully opaque, and 0 is fully transparent.

-Texture Coordinates (UV)edit
+Texture Coordinates (Tex)edit

 Order of Attribute Precedenceedit